lingochen/FastSubd-Re/README.md

 Subdivision surface use small amount of data.
 We want ot optimize for data size since compute improve faster than memory bandwidth for the forseeable future.

+This really should be called FastSubdTri, FastSubdCC should be call FastSubd:Re

 ## Implementation Goals
 Manifold polygon meshes used directly as subdivision surfaces.